 Snow depth is an important geophysical quantity that exhibits substantial variation in space over distances of metres and in time over daily intervals.
 Systematic snow depth monitoring to date has emphasized temporal resolution.
-This study evaluated the potential for light-weight UAV imagery, processed using off-the-shelf SfM software, for mapping the change in snow

-- 15 depth over natural vegetated landscapes.
-The primary goal of this study was to compare this approach when mapping changes in snow depth between successive snow covered dates versus between a snow covered and snow free date over land cover with varying vegetation density and micro-topography and with ephemeral snow packs.
-The sampled sites exhibited only modest variation in overstory vegetation cover (from 0% to 38% averaged over a transect) but substantial variability in microtopography including tree stumps, hummocky terrain and mowed pasture.
-The study also addressed a second goal of - 20 comparing observed accuracy and precision of snow depth change and associated surface elevations with estimates based on photogrammetric theory.
+This study evaluated the potential for lightweight UAV imagery, processed using off-the-shelf SfM software, for mapping the change in snow depth over natural vegetated landscapes.
+The primary goal of this study was to compare this approach when mapping changes in snow depth between successive snow-covered dates versus between a snow-covered and snow-free date over land cover with varying vegetation density and microtopography and with ephemeral snowpacks.
+The sampled sites exhibited only modest variation in overstory vegetation cover (from 0 to 38% averaged over a transect) but substantial variability in microtopography, including tree stumps, hummocky terrain and mowed pasture.
+The study also addressed a second goal of comparing observed accuracy and precision of snow depth change and associated surface elevations with estimates based on photogrammetric theory.

-A total of 71 UAV missions were flown in a range of conditions with surface elevation maps derived at between 2 cm and 3 cm horizontal ground sampling distance and with median (range) of horizontal and vertical uncertainty of 1.87 cm (0.44 cm

-- 25 to 11 cm) and 1.02 cm (0.045 cm to 4.6 cm) respectively in comparison to man-made ground control points.
-Validation over five different study sites from mid-winter to snow free conditions indicated an uncertainty of 6.45 cm (1.58 cm to 10.56 cm) and accuracy of 3.33 cm (-10.05 to 5.05 cm) for the average snow depth over a ~50m long transect.
-Snow depth was systematically underestimated over sites with dense low vegetation by ~5 cm.
-As the underestimate was the same magnitude as the vegetation height during snow free conditions we hypothesize the underestimate is related to an overestimate of the - 30 snow free ground elevation.
-Validation for the average change of snow depth over a transect between successive (~weekly) missions indicated uncertainty of 3.40 cm (2.54 cm to 8.68 cm) and accuracy of 0.31 cm (-0.19 cm to 0.80 cm).
+A total of 71 UAV missions were flown in a range of conditions with surface elevation maps derived at a horizontal ground sampling distance of between 2 and 3 cm and with a median (range) of horizontal and vertical uncertainty of 1.87 cm (0.44 to 11 cm) and 1.02 cm (0.045 to 4.6 cm) respectively in comparison to man-made ground control points.
+Validation over five different study sites from mid-winter to snow-free conditions indicated an uncertainty of 6.45 cm (1.58 to 10.56 cm) and accuracy of 3.33 cm (-10.05 to 5.05 cm) for the average snow depth over a \sim 50 m long transect.
+Snow depth was systematically underestimated over sites with dense low vegetation by ~ 5 cm.
+As the underestimate was the same magnitude as the vegetation height during snow-free conditions, we hypothesize the underestimate is related to an overestimate of the snow-free ground elevation.
+Validation for the average change of snow depth over a transect among successive (\sim weekly) missions indicated a uncertainty of 3.40 cm (2.54 to 8.68 cm) and accuracy of 0.31 cm (-0.19 to 0.80 cm).

-Observed uncertainty for snow depth change agreed with the theoretical uncertainty (mean value of 2.44 cm and range of 1.2 cm to 5.25 cm depending on the number of matches at a key point) when considering the difference between two snow covered dates.
-In general, uncertainty in associated surface elevations agreed with theoretical estimates both in magnitude and in terms

-- 5 of the expected correlation between horizontal and vertical errors.
-The observed uncertainty in absolute snow depth was larger than theoretical uncertainty chiefly due to bias in estimates of the bare ground elevation in the presence of vegetation within the snow free reference image.
-In this case the bias is likely to be specific to local conditions and it may be possible to use in-situ measurements to calibrating for this bias if UAV based estimates of snow depth are combined with in-situ measurements.
-Even so, the uncertainty of UAV based weekly snow depth change is comparable to typical in-situ measurements approaches suggesting that a combination of both measurements should be considered for producing high - spatiotemporal resolution maps of snow depth change in complex terrain.
-We recommend that future studies consider the potential of using UAV information on snow depth change rather than absolutes now depth.
+Observed uncertainty for snow depth change agreed with the theoretical uncertainty (mean value of 2.44 cm and range of 1.2 to 5.25 cm depending on the number of matches at a key point) when considering the difference between two snow-covered dates.
+In general, uncertainty in associated surface elevations agreed with theoretical estimates in both magnitude and in terms of the expected correlation between horizontal and vertical errors.
+The observed uncertainty in absolute snow depth was larger than theoretical uncertainty chiefly due to bias in estimates of the bare-ground elevation in the presence of vegetation within the snow-free reference image.
+In this case the bias is likely to be specific to local conditions and it may be possible to use in situ measurements to calibrate for this bias if UAV-based estimates of snow depth are combined with in situ measurements.
+Even so, the uncertainty of UAV-based weekly snow depth change is comparable to typical in situ measurement approaches, suggesting that a combination of both measurements should be considered for producing maps of snow depth change in complex terrain with high spatio-temporal resolution.
+We recommend that future studies consider the potential of using UAV information on snow depth change rather than absolute snow depth.